brianjriddle/crash-and-burn-2012/bad/bad.md

 .notes mule ESB an integration server.
-great that you can hot deploy but can't deploy everything at will
+great that you can hot deploy but can't deploy everything at will like planning system (20 years of tv schedules) or the video archive. after testing with test/unit, rspec, cucumber it's way harder than it should be.

 !SLIDE center transition=fade
 ![mail](lots-of-mail.jpg)